JOB DESCRIPTION

-The Centre for Child Rights and Business (The Centre) works exclusively on child rights issues in the business context.
-In the 15+ years of our journey to date, we have improved the lives of thousands of children, young people and working parents.
-We’re a friendly, diverse and international team who share a joint passion: to make the world a better place for children by helping international businesses ensure their business operations have a positive impact on children, particularly in their supply chains.
+The Centre for Child Rights and Business (The Centre) is one of the very few organisations in the world working exclusively on child rights issues in the business context.
+In the 15 years of our journey to date, we have improved the lives of thousands of children, young people and working parents.
+We’re a friendly, diverse, and international team from a range of backgrounds who share a passion for making the world a better place for children by helping international businesses with their sustainability and human rights due diligence efforts in supply chains.

 This role is a full-time post.